alperenuzun/subscription-management-api/README.md

 In this project, Chain of Responsibility pattern is used.
 So, in `Modules` folder, different modules are placed for the infrastructure, and they have manager, chain handlers and some other helpers.

+#### Mock Services

+The providers placed in the `service` folder and they implement ProviderRequestInterface.

 #### Event Dispatchers